Townsend Harris High School: Academics

 In addition to the standard three-year Regents English program, all students take a "fifth year" of English as freshmen in the form of a "Writing Process" composition course.
 In addition to the standard modern language requirement which may be fulfilled with classes in Spanish, French, or Japanese, students must meet a two-year classical language requirement which can be fulfilled by classes in Latin or classical Greek.
-There is also a rigorous physical education requirement, especially in freshman gym, and a senior project required of students.
+There is also a rigorous physical education requirement, especially in freshman year, and a senior project required of students.
 A variety of electives and AP classes are also offered to students.
 As of 2004, AP World History became a mandatory subject and replaced the Regents-level course.
 Every subject requires students to execute at least one major project a year, with history classes requiring one per semester and English several per semester.
 These projects are referred to as "collaterals."

-In the 2008–2009 school year, Townsend Harris is offering the following Advanced Placement (AP) classes: World History, United States History, United States Government, Environmental Science, Psychology, Calculus AB/BC, Computer Science A, Japanese Language and Culture, Latin: Vergil, Statistics, French Language, Art History, Computer Science Principles, AP Macroeconomics, AP Microeconomics, and Spanish Language, Spanish Literature.
+In the 2022-23 school year, Townsend Harris offered the following Advanced Placement (AP) classes: Computer Science A, Computer Science Principles, English Language and Composition, English Literature and Composition, Art History, Calculus AB & BC, Statistics, Capstone, Biology, Chemistry, Environmental Science, Physics 1, French Language and Culture, Japanese Language and Culture, Spanish Language and Culture, Spanish Literature and Culture, Macroeconomics, Psychology, United States Government and Politics, United States History, and World History: Modern.

 The most notable feature of the school's curriculum is the senior "Bridge Year" program.
 Students in good standing may take up to 12 credits at Queens College at no cost to themselves.
 This includes an elective course taught by Queens College faculty and a required humanities seminar co-taught by Harris teachers and Queens College faculty.
 The curriculum and format is fairly similar to the Great Books seminars required of liberal arts freshmen at colleges around the world, with heavy emphasis on critical reading and writing.

-Recently, a number of other New York City public high schools have been established that have similar "bridge year" programs.
-These include the High School of American Studies at Lehman College, Queens High School for the Sciences at York College, and Bard High School Early College.

 Student body

-In sharp contrast with the original school which was open to male students only, the new school has been dominated by female students from its inception, today comprising approximately 70% of the student population.
+Townsend Harris was originally an all-boys school, but is now open to all.

-As of 2019, the school's minority population is largely Asian, with the New York City Department of Education's "Asian and other" category making up 44% of the student body total, comprising the largest segment of the school's population.
-White students comprise 37% of the population, Hispanic students 12% and black students 7%.
+As of 2023, the school's population is largely Asian; the 2022-23 school survey showed Asians making up 57% of the student body total, comprising the largest segment of the school's population.
+White students comprise 16% of the population, Hispanic students 16% and black students 6%.

-48% of students at Townsend Harris are from an economically disadvantaged background.
+As of 2024, 60% of students at Townsend Harris are from an economically disadvantaged background.

-The school maintains a 100% graduation rate.
+The school has a 99% graduation rate.